Focus on you

 If you’re an active associate working past age 65, you don’t have to enroll in Medicare.
 Your active coverage in a Bread Financial medical plan (HDHP or PPO) continues as your primary coverage.
 Since your coverage continues as primary*, you may choose to delay Medicare Part A and Part B (if deferring Social Security), and you’ll have a special enrollment period to enroll in Medicare after Bread Financial’s coverage would otherwise end.
 Bread Financial’s medical plans are considered creditable group coverage and will allow you to avoid a late enrollment penalty for you and your dependents. *Note: There are different rules if you’re Medicare-eligible due to disability or because you have end-stage renal disease.

 This debit card can be used for spending and savings accounts, including commuter.
+New debit cards will be mailed to your home mid-November, due to changes in Via Benefits' debit card and banking partners.

 What is CIP and why do you need it for your HSA?